 We believe in an individualised approach to treating addiction.

 Our underlying philosophy considers that everyone requires a treatment plan designed to meet and suit their individual circumstances.
 To this end, a client struggling with cocaine addiction, together with their therapist, would likely agree that abstinence is the necessary treatment plan required.
-Utilising a harm reduction model with a client who is struggling with love addiction, might be a necessary intervention, especially in the immediate term.
-We DO NOT adopt a one size fits all method.
+Utilising a harm reduction model with a client who is struggling with love addiction, might be a necessary intervention for them, especially in the immediate term.
+We DO NOT adopt a one-size-fits-all method.

 Utilising a variety of techniques, we incorporate traditional talking therapies with Reiki, EFT, visualisation techniques, trauma therapy, somatic experience and meditation techniques.
 You can be assured that our eclectic approach is based on a strong foundation of experience and successful outcomes.

 Our sessions are open ended and typically we would meet weekly, on the same day and at the same time.
-We are making a commitment when we schedule each next session, so if you need to re-arrange, we ask you to provide 1 weeks' notice.
+When we schedule the next session, we are making a commitment, so if you need to re-arrange, we ask you to provide one week’s notice.